 Examples of successful business arrangements with First Nations, include those with Ktunaxa, Lheidli T’enneh, Moricetown, Cheslatta, McLeod Lake, Bonaparte, Blueberry River, Doig River, Halfway River, Prophet River, Saulteau, Wet’suwet’en and West Moberly First Nations, to name a few.

 Our corporate strategy is built on a foundation of respect for First Nations and an interest in opening up opportunities both through training, employment and business activities, and through understanding of the growing involvement of First Nations in the resource sector.

-Our new First Nations relationship manager is working with First Nations, the BC government and others in the resource sector to align efforts which, among other things, encourages First Nations involvement in forest sector careers and helps industry First Nations best practices.
+Our Aboriginal relationships manager is working with First Nations, the BC government and others in the resource sector to align efforts which, among other things, encourage First Nations involvement in forest sector careers and help industry-First Nations best practices.
 In 2016, she joined the board of Indigenous Works, a non-profit that aims to involve more Indigenous People in the Canadian economy.

-Through open communication with First Nations, we ensure that areas of cultural importance are managed in a way that retains their traditions and values, and benefit from local and traditional knowledge.
-We identify and track culturally important, sacred and spiritual sites so they can be managed appropriately or protected, make sure our staff are trained in cultural awareness, and consider traditional knowledge and uses in our forestry planning.
+Through open communication with First Nations, we benefit from local and traditional knowledge and ensure that areas of cultural importance are managed in a way that retains First Nations traditions and values.
+Through these discussions, we identify and track culturally important, sacred and spiritual sites so they can be managed appropriately in our forestry planning.

 To learn more on Canfor's commitment to increasing the diversity of its workforce and the progress made to increase the participation and advancement of First Nations employees, visit the Diversity section of this report.